Skip to main content

 Before undertaking an AI scoring pilot, both parties sign a mutual non-disclosure agreement (MNDA) to protect data confidentiality.
 This MNDA should clearly outline the types of shared data, the purposes for which it can be used, and measures to prevent unauthorized access or leaks.

-STEP 2: Preparing training data
+STEP 2: Preparing test data

 • Profiles: These can be raw files (PDF, PNG, JPEG, etc.) or structured objects such as JSON and YAML, each profile having a unique ID.